Early Childhood Director Credential

 To be eligible for the Pennsylvania Director Credential, students must successfully complete the required business course (ECH 564) and at least two additional courses from this set of six.
 Candidates must have previously completed a bachelor’s degree.

 Students who take courses for the PA Director Credential at Shippensburg University may take the courses on a non-degree basis.
 Each student is responsible for submitting an application for a Director Credential directly to the Pennsylvania Keys to Quality program with the Office of Child Development and Early Learning.
 The credential is awarded by the PA Key, not Shippensburg University.
-For more information go to http://www.pakeys.org
+For more information, visit http://www.pakeys.org/keystone-stars/rising-stars/.

 To be eligible for the PA Directors Credential, students must successfully complete the required business course (ECH 564) and at least two additional courses from this set of six.
 Candidates must have successfully completed and earn their bachelor’s degree.

 Students who take courses for the PA Director Credential at Shippensburg University may take the courses on a non-degree basis.
 Each student is responsible for submitting an application for a Director Credential directly to the Pennsylvania Keys to Quality program with the Office of Child Development and Early Learning.
 The credential is awarded by the PA Key, not Shippensburg University.
-For more information go to www.pakeys.org
+For more information, visit pakeys.org.

 To register for a course, please visit www.ship.edu/pcde/registration_information.
 You will find directions here for Admitted and Returning Students as well as directions for New Non-Degree Students